Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Local Universal Explanations

 Where $D_{i,c}^{(l)}$ is $l$-th element from a tuple $D_{i,c}$ defined for all $m$ instances from a training set that were labeled as $c$ by a blackbox model $M$:

 $D_{i,c}$ is sorted in ascending order, and $d(x_i, x_j)$ is a distance between instances $i$-th and $j$-th.
 The base neighborhood $N^b(x_i,K)$ is created in a stratified way to ensure the existence of the desired class representatives.
-The $\epsilon$ defines a stratification threshold.
+The $\epsilon$ defines a stratification threshold and by default it is set to $\infty$, meaning that no constraints on the distance of the representative samples from the instance that is being explained are set.
 The stratification can be local or global, as depicted in Figure~\ref{fig:neighbourhood-lux-data}.
-In the local stratification, the data is sampled in a range defined by a distance from the instance being explained to the nearest instance of the opposit class.
-This stratification is desired in the case of simple local explanations and local counterfactual.
-In the global stratification, samples from all classes are sampled to become a part of the $D_{i,c}$ training set and the $\epsilon = \infty$ this stratificaiton is more appropriate if counterfactuals should cover whole spectrum of possible classes.
+In the local stratification, the data is sampled in a range defined by a distance from the instance being explained to the nearest instance of the opposite class.
+This stratification is desired in the case of simple local explanations and local counterfactuals.
+In the global stratification, samples from all classes are sampled to become a part of the $D_{i,c}$ training set and the $\epsilon = \infty$ this stratification is more appropriate if counterfactuals should cover a whole spectrum of possible classes.

 In addition to stratification, the inverse sampling strategy is also applied.
 Inverse sampling allows us to better spot the decision boundaries between classes.
 In this approach, $N^b(x_i,K)$ is extended by $N^{-1}(x_k,K)$ defined in the Equation~(\ref{eq:invneighbourhood}).